Saint Seiya: Next Dimension

 Unlike the original work, Next Dimension was published in full color in its volume compilations, with the printed chapters in Weekly Shōnen Champion originally published in the standard black and white format of Japanese comics media, with occasional color pages.

+A sequel by Kurumada, titled Saint Seiya: Heaven Chapter, started in Weekly Shōnen Champion in May 2026.

 Plot

 Next Dimension resumes the story of Kurumada's original Saint Seiya manga by means of a flashback to the final battle of the Bronze Saints of Athena in the Hades arc.
 During the battle, Hades, the God of the Underworld recognizes Pegasus Seiya as the feared enemy he faced millennia ago, in the ages of myth, reincarnated in this era.
 The god is reminded of past incarnations and then reminisces about the events that occurred in the last war between Athena and himself 243 years earlier.
 During that era, a boy named Tenma was one of Athena's legendary warriors, the Saints.
 He was also the incarnation of Pegasus Seiya in the 18th century.
 Tenma was best friends with a boy named Alone, Hades' chosen vessel to inhabit in that era.
 As Alone became possessed by Hades, Tenma ventures to rescue him, meeting the Gold Saints Aries Shion and Libra Dohko and eventually suffering defeat at the hands of two of the Magnates from the Underworld.
 Surviving the encounter, the Saints return to Athena's Sanctuary to devise a strategy to prevent Hades from completing his machinations.

 In the present time, Pegasus Seiya survived his death but is under a curse from Hades' sword that will kill him in three days.
 The current incarnation of Athena, Saori Kido, decides to save Seiya and is accompanied by the Bronze Saint, Andromeda Shun.
 They travel back in time with the aid of Chronos, but are sent further back than intended so that they end up during the previous holy war.
 They are separated and Athena is turned into a baby, but she is saved from harm by a Saint as it turns out the leader of the Sanctuary is in league with Hades.

 Tenma meets Shun and is convinced of the situation and they race to rescue Athena.
 On their way through the twelve houses of the Zodiac they encounter and fight against several of the powerful Gold Saints and also Specters, warriors of Hades.
 They are also joined by Shun's older brother Phoenix Ikki and his comrades Dragon Shiryu and Cygnus Hyoga.
 Another looming threat is revealed: the cursed Saint from the ages of myth, the Ophiuchus Gold Saint Odysseus.